Making the UK greener, one house at a time

 10. Around 13 per cent of food produced is lost between harvest and retail, while an estimated 17 per cent of global food production is wasted in households, restaurants, and hotels.

-11. Food waste is valued at £326 billion annually, which is about Austria’s GDP.
+11. Food waste is valued at £326 billion annually, about Austria's GDP.

 The magnitude of food waste